1st private moon flight passenger to invite creative guests

-The SpaceX Big Falcon Rocket is scheduled to make the trip in 2023, Maezawa and company founder Elon Musk announced at an event Monday at its headquarters near Los Angeles.
+The SpaceX Big Falcon Rocket is scheduled to make the trip in 2023, company founder Elon Musk announced at an event Monday at its headquarters near Los Angeles.

-Maezawa, 42, said he wants his guests to be inspired to create once they return to Earth “to inspire the dreamer in all of us.”
+Maezawa, 42, said he wants his guests for the lunar orbit “to see the moon up close, and the Earth in full view, and create work to reflect their experience.”

+Musk said the entrepreneur, founder of Japan’s largest retail website and one the country’s richest people, will pay “a lot of money” for the trip, but declined to disclose the exact amount.
+Maezawa came to SpaceX with the idea for the group flight, Musk said.

 The mission will not involve a lunar landing.